Numinous: Predictive Agents For Real World Outcome

 ### Code Interface

-Subclass `TrackerBase` from the [`numinous.tracker`](https://pypi.org/project/crunch-numinous/) module, and implement two methods:
+Subclass `TrackerBase` from the [`numinous.tracker`](https://pypi.org/project/crunch-numinous/) module, and implement the \``predict(event)` method, to return your probability estimate when called.

 ```python